Watch Out Gilead, Juno's Strategy Might Just Pay Off

 Base Case Scenario:

-For the base case scenario, I assume that Juno, Novartis and Gilead/Kite all have clinically comparable products based on similar efficacy and safety.
-Therefore, with a 2019 US launch in relapsed/refractory DLBLC as 3rd to market with a comparable product offering I assume that Juno captures and maintains 30% of the 16,000 rel/ref patients with DLBCL, ALL, and CLL.
-I assumed pricing at $350,000 a patient with 25% of sales going to COGS, patient assistance, etc. and $200 Million in annual net expenses.
-Applying a 35% tax rate, 10% discount rate, $1.0 Billion for all other programs and 20% terminal value yields a current valuation of JUNO at $5.1 Billion.
+For the base case scenario, I assume that Juno, Novartis, and Gilead/Kite all have clinically comparable products based on similar efficacy and safety.
+Therefore, with a 2019 US launch in relapsed/refractory DLBLC as 3rd to market with a comparable product offering, I assume that Juno captures and maintains 30% of the 16,000 rel/ref patients with DLBCL, ALL, and CLL.
+I assumed pricing at $350,000 a patient with 25% of sales going to COGS, patient assistance, etc. and $200 MM in annual net expenses.
+Applying a 35% tax rate, 10% discount rate, $1.0 Billion for all other programs, and 20% terminal value yields a current valuation of JUNO at $5.1 Billion.

-For the upside case scenario, I assume that Juno has a clinically superior product in JCAR017 based on preliminary efficacy and safety reported to date.
-Therefore, with a 2019 US launch in relapsed/refractory DLBLC as 3rd to market but with a superior product offering I assume that Juno captures and maintains 75% of the 16,000 rel/ref patients with DLBCL, ALL, and CLL.
-I assumed pricing at $350,000 a patient with 25% of sales going to COGS, patient assistance, etc. and $200 Million in annual net expenses.
-Applying a 35% tax rate, 10% discount rate, $1.0 Billion for all other programs and 20% terminal value yields a current valuation of JUNO at $11.5 Billion.
+For the upside case scenario, I assume that Juno has a clinically superior product in JCAR017, based on preliminary efficacy and safety reported to date.
+Therefore, with a 2019 US launch in relapsed/refractory DLBLC as 3rd to market but with a superior product offering, I assume that Juno captures and maintains 75% of the 16,000 rel/ref patients with DLBCL, ALL, and CLL.
+I assumed pricing at $350,000 a patient with 25% of sales going to COGS, patient assistance, etc. and $200 MM in annual net expenses.
+Applying a 35% tax rate, 10% discount rate, $1.0 Billion for all other programs, and 20% terminal value yields a current valuation of JUNO at $11.5 Billion.

 Best Case Scenario:

 For the best case scenario, I assume that Juno has a clinically superior product in JCAR017 based on preliminary efficacy and safety reported to date that allows expanded use beyond relapsed/refractory setting.
-Therefore, with a 2019 US launch in relapsed/refractory DLBLC as 3rd to market but with a superior product offering I assume that Juno captures and maintains 75% for an expanded 32,000 patients with DLBCL, ALL, and CLL.
-I assumed pricing at $350,000 a patient with 25% of sales going to COGS, patient assistance, etc. and $200 Million in annual net expenses.
-Applying a 35% tax rate, 10% discount rate, $1.0 Billion for all other programs and 20% terminal value yields a current valuation of JUNO at $21.9 Billion.
+Therefore, with a 2019 US launch in relapsed/refractory DLBLC as 3rd to market but with a superior product offering, I assume that Juno captures and maintains 75% for an expanded 32,000 patients with DLBCL, ALL, and CLL.
+I assumed pricing at $350,000 a patient with 25% of sales going to COGS, patient assistance, etc. and $200 MM in annual net expenses.
+Applying a 35% tax rate, 10% discount rate, $1.0 Billion for all other programs, and 20% terminal value yields a current valuation of JUNO at $21.9 Billion.

 Worst Case Scenario:

-In this scenario I assume Juno's CD19 CAR-T program never makes it market.
-In this case I assign a current valuation of JUNO at $1.9 Billion which includes $900 Million cash and $1.0 Billion value on the non-CD19 programs.
+In this scenario, I assume Juno's CD19 CAR-T program never makes it to market.
+In this case, I assign a current valuation of JUNO at $1.9 Billion, which includes $900 MM cash and $1.0 Billion value on the non-CD19 programs.

-Based on Juno's current stock price of ~$55 a share equates to a valuation of ~$6.5 Billion.
+Based on Juno's current stock price of ~$55 a share, that equates to a valuation of ~$6.5 Billion.
 Given that this is close to my Base Case valuation of $5.1 Billion or ~$45 a share suggests that the market has yet to place much value on any upside potential.

-So why didn't Gilead buy Juno instead of Kite?
+So, why didn't Gilead buy Juno instead of Kite?

 I think there are a number of possible reasons.

-First, is along the thinking of "the devil you know is better than the one you don't know".
-Kite clearly had an approvable product on their hands with Axicabtagene-ciloleucel.
-In contrast, Juno had its prior stumbles and the data recently release although very promising is still early and on a relatively small sample size that may or may not hold up.
-Given the high price tag and risks involved Gilead likely went with the safer choice.
+First is along the thinking of "the devil you know is better than the one you don't know".
+Kite clearly had an approvable product on its hands with Axicabtagene-ciloleucel.
+In contrast, Juno had its prior stumbles, and the data recently released, although very promising, is still early and on a relatively small sample size that may or may not hold up.
+Given the high price tag and risks involved, Gilead likely went with the safer choice.

-The second reason is that Juno already has a strategic partnership in place with Celgene (CELG).
-As part of this partnership, Celgene is large Juno shareholder and already owns the rights to any of Juno's CD19 programs outside of the US and China.
+The second reason is that Juno already has a strategic partnership in place with Celgene.
+As part of this partnership, Celgene is a large Juno shareholder and already owns the rights to any of Juno's CD19 programs outside of the US and China.
 Therefore, since Celgene has potentially tied up 30-40% of any commercial value assigned to Juno's JCAR017 likely made it a much less attractive takeover candidate for Gilead.

-Fourth, if Juno and Celgene management felt they potentially had a superior CD19 product that was not reflected in their market valuation they may have rebuked any acquisition overtures from Gilead.
+Fourth, if Juno and Celgene management felt they potentially had a superior CD19 product that was not reflected in their market valuation, they may have rebuked any acquisition overtures from Gilead.

 Conclusions:

 Gilead/Kite and Novartis have executed a "first to market" strategy to establish themselves as the current leaders in CD19 CAR-T space.
-In contrast, Juno has taken a "best in class" approach that despite early stumbles, may finally be starting to finally show promise based on recently released data.
-Based on my estimates from valuing Juno under various scenarios it appears that the market has yet to reflect much of the potential upside.
+In contrast, Juno has taken a "best in class" approach that, despite early stumbles, may finally be starting to show promise based on recently released data.
+Based on my estimates from valuing Juno under various scenarios, it appears that the market has yet to reflect much of the potential upside.
 I believe this presents an attractive balance of upside-downside risk relative to current market expectations.
 If Juno can show additional data similar to that released in the ASH abstract, I believe that the market may begin to revise its expectations upward.
-Meanwhile if the data ends up looking similar to that of the competition I estimate Juno's fair value at ~$45 close or 20% below current levels.
-Recognizing this, I took my Kite winnings and was rolling them into Juno when it was trading in the 40's.
+Meanwhile, if the data ends up looking similar to that of the competition, I estimate Juno's fair value at ~$45 close or 20% below current levels.
+Recognizing this, I took my Kite winnings and was rolling them into Juno when it was trading in the 40s.

-Even if you are not a Juno investor, given the potential implications Gilead, Celgene and Novartis investors should also be watching closely for additional updates at the upcoming ASH conference in December.
+Even if you are not a Juno investor, given the potential implications, Gilead, Celgene, and Novartis investors should also be watching closely for additional updates at the upcoming ASH conference in December.

 Disclosure: I am/we are long JUNO.